 Everyone knows about the giant Amazon.
 Today Amazon already owns a quarter of the e-commerce market in Europe.
 It is therefore not surprising that marketplace platforms dominate the market.
 In fact, by 2025, marketplaces will account for 65% of online cross-border sales in Europe.

 Excluding travel, the total cross-border e-commerce market in Europe was worth €250 billion last year (2020).
 However, one type of online seller seems to be becoming increasingly important: no less than €136 billion, or 59%, comes from e-marketplaces.

 E-commerce in Europe is worth 717 billion euros at the end of 2020.
-That mean an increase of 12.7 percent compared to the situation last year.
-This growth is somewhat lower than the 14.2 percent increase of the European e-commerce in 2019.
+That means an increase of 12.7 percent compared to the situation last year.
+This growth is somewhat lower than the 14.2 percent increase of European e-commerce in 2019.

 Excluding travel, the total cross-border e-commerce market in Europe was worth €143 billion last year.
 However, one type of online seller seems to be becoming increasingly important: no less than €84 billion, or 59%, comes from e-marketplaces.

 And this is thanks to Amazon, admittedly: the American giant has a turnover of 32 billion euros in Europe.
 And holds almost a quarter of the market.
 That’s represents an increase of 18.5% compared to 2018.